Pand-Aid/Main/CONTRIBUTIONS.md

 # Contributing to Pand-Aid

 ## Welcome!
 We are thrilled to see you here!
+You are about to work on a tool that is helping to keep us all safe...especially our elders and immunocompromised community members.
 Thank you for contributing to Pand-Aid.
 We are an inclusive community that is commited creating a welcoming development environment for all who join us.

 The following is a set of guidelines to help you navigate the contribution process.
 Please check back often in these early days as these guidelines are likely to be updated to some extent as we get more code up and solidify more of our processes.